JakeSteam/blog-programming/_posts/2024-12-18-sqlite-word-dictionary-from-wordnet.md

 For an upcoming word game app, I needed a dictionary of words.
 I wanted to know the type of word (noun / verb / adjective / adverb), and a definition for each.
 Plus, it should only include sensible words (e.g. no proper nouns, acronyms, or profanity).

-I decided to prefill a **SQLite database** and ship it with my app, since I can easily update it by just shipping a new database, or even remotely with SQL.
+I decided to prefill a **SQLite database** and ship it with my app, since I can easily update it by just shipping a new database (or even remotely with SQL!).
 Android also has good support for retrieving the data from SQLite.

 However, finding a suitable list of words was tricky!
 I found plenty of sources containing just words, or with no information on source or licensing.
-Eventually, I discovered [Princeton University's WordNet](https://wordnet.princeton.edu/) exists, and is free to use!
+Eventually, I discovered [Princeton University's WordNet](https://wordnet.princeton.edu/) exists, and luckily it's free to use and has a very liberal license.
 There's also a [more up to date fork](https://github.com/globalwordnet/english-wordnet) (2024 instead of 2006).

 However, it contains a lot of unneeded information and complexity, and is 33MB+ uncompressed.
 Time to get filtering…